HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.extension-capabilities.overview.md

 - Links to more detailed topics for using these functionalities
 - A few extension ideas

-However, we also impose [[vs.1.7.#restrictions]] upon extensions to ensure the stability and performance of VS Code.
+However, we also impose [restrictions](#restrictions) upon extensions to ensure the stability and performance of VS Code.
 For example, extensions cannot access the DOM of VS Code UI.

 ## Common Capabilities